wsgavin/wininit/README.md

 git clone git@github.com:wsgavin/wininit.git "$PROJECTS_HOME\wininit"
 ```

+Close the Powershell window.
 Now, we can start the install scripts.
 The first one needs to be run by an admin.

 ```powershell
 cd "$PROJECTS_HOME\wininit"